Highest 2 Lowest (soundtrack): Reception

 Stephanie Zacharek of Time wrote "Howard Drossin's magnificent score—sometimes majestic, sometimes achingly melancholy—follows the movie's shifting moods perfectly."
 David Rooney of The Hollywood Reporter stated "The film is packed with great music, starting with Howard Drossin’s mood-shifting score, which ranges from melancholy piano to cascades of jazz, and two electrifying performances that add a massive charge.
 One of those is the title song, a big-build power anthem belted to the heavens by singer Aiyana-Lee.
 And the cast is top-to-toe excellent, with special honors to Washington, Jeffrey Wright and A$AP Rocky, who follows his work in If I Had Legs I’d Kick You with further proof of a megawatt screen presence.
-He also performs two original songs, “Trunks” and “Eyes Closed.”"
+He also performs two original songs, “Trunks” and “Both Eyes Closed.”"

 Robbie Collin of The Daily Telegraph wrote "Howard Drossin's score starts literally reeling, striking up a four-four Celtic stomp that compounds the mad intermingling of cultures and tones."
 Pete Hammond of Deadline Hollywood wrote "As is the case with most Lee joints, this one has a superb, soaring musical score from Howard Drossin that really feels NYC to its core."
 María Muñoz of Metal wrote "If New York is a character, so is the music.
 Howard Drossin's score swings between dissonant jazz and hard-edged hip-hop, echoing the protagonist's internal conflict."
 John Bleasdale of Time Out wrote "long-time composer Howard Drossin's soundtrack is interminable and spends a lot of time sounding like an Irish jig."